-1. They are liquid: in case of a cash flow/employment emergency, the consumer could turn to their credit cards to continue to meet their financial obligations.
+- Consumers are “liquid”: in case of a cash emergency, the consumer has low balance credit cards to continue paying bills with

 - Obligations are lower: lower credit card balances equal lower monthly debt for a consumer